cliosight/Docs/README.md

 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions such as data upload, viewing, and editing.
 An example of this control is restricting access to datasets and reports based on the geographic location of users.
 Furthermore, administrators can designate users with the ability to create and execute triggers and workflows for data and insights.
 This functionality proves especially useful in geographically targeted online marketing campaigns.
 Additionally, the same access restrictions apply to files stored in cloud storage, including images and PDFs.
 As for trial accounts, they are allocated a limited capacity for database and file storage.

 ## File upload ##
 A form can be a way to attach files associated with an entity.
-A text, image, video or any other type of file uploaded through a form will be stored in the cloud storage such that the link can be used to access that resource.
+A text, image, video or any other type of file uploaded through a form will be stored in the cloud storage such that a URL can be used to access that resource.

 ## A relational database example ##
 Let's explore the database design for "corporate meetings".
 A **meeting** in our design can be categorized as either an **interview** or a **consultation**.
 It can be sent to individuals or a **group** of individuals whose **contact** information is already stored in the database.
 Additionally, existing contacts can be explicitly added to a meeting.
 It's important to note that meetings, groups, and contacts can be edited at any time.